 In Bali, religion is a way of life.
 At temples and during ceremonial services, you’ll see the Balinese dressed in traditional clothing.
 Religious rituals occur daily by every household and shop owner and temples are many.
 The prayers and offerings are beautifully crafted and unique.

-Ready my Top 10 Awesome sights of Bali
+Ready my Top 10 Romantic sights of Bali

 9. Festivals, rituals and ceremonies

 There’s almost always some kind of ceremony going on in Bali and you’ll definitely want to see it.
 From celebrating the birth of a goddess to full moon rituals, village cremations and observing the daily practices at temples.
-Check the Bali Tourism event schedule.
 When I was there, I got to observe Purnama (below), a full moon ritual; I also witness preparations for a cremation.
 You’ll never see anything so lovely in devotion.

 10. Don’t step on prayer offerings